atomjump/atomjumpcom-content-only/messaging-user-guide.md

 The cost is 16c per message.
 We bill on a monthly basis.

 ## To Get App Notifications
-Download the app to your Android or iPhone device.
+Go into settings, and click ‘More’.
+There are some links to ‘Get popup notifications’ for Android and iOS.
+Click and download the app to your Android or iPhone device.
 Log in with the same email and password that you used in your browser.
 If everything has worked correctly, the app should say ‘Listening for Messages’.
 This means any private messages will pop up.

 Note: you can only be logged in on one device at a time.

 To stop message notifications at any time you can log out of the app.
 Message notifications will be made by email while you are logged out.
 Logging back in will start notifications again.

+You can subscribe to any number of forums.
+See ‘To Become a Forum Subscriber’ above.

 ## To Post a Photo
 Click on the ‘upload’ icon in the bottom left corner.
 Select a .jpg photo from your drive and click ‘Upload’.